Kiminaze/cinematiccam/README.md

 --------------------------------------------------
-------- FREECAM FOR FIVEM MADE BY KIMINAZE -------
+---- CINEMATIC CAM FOR FIVEM MADE BY KIMINAZE ----
 --------------------------------------------------

-This script lets you activate an additional camera for you to use in FiveM.
+**What exactly is the "Cinematic Cam"?**
+The Cinematic Cam provides the user with an easy to use "additional" camera, that can be moved freely in the world.
+Additionally it can be attached to any npc/player/vehicle in the game in order to provide something similar to a "Dashcam" or just for fancy screenshots or videos.
-You can set it on a specific position and angle relative to your character and keep it there.
+You can set it on a specific position and angle relative to your character and the camera will move with the entity.

-Features included:
+**Features included:**
+- complete control using NativeUILua by Frazzle ( [NativeUILua](https://github.com/FrazzIe/NativeUILua) )
 - toggle the camera on / off
 - moving and rotating on all axes
-- using mouse input for rotation
+- using mouse AND controller input for rotation
-- setting precision movement for moving
+- setting precision rotation
-- setting field of view
+- setting field of view and speed of the camera
 - applying / removing a filter
 - setting filter intensity
 - toggle minimap on / off
-- toggle a completely free moving camera (not attached to player)
+- attach camera to any npc/player/vehicle entity

-Planned features:
-- “Presets” for fast choosing of a specific angle/filter etc.
-- saving additional per-user presets